ImaginationZ/ImaginationZ.github.io/_posts/2013-06-03-Hello-World.md

 ---
 layout: post
-title: 你好 世界
+title: Say HELLO to the world
 date: Mon 03 Jun 20:12 2013
-byline: 而我走进深深深深的荒野中
+byline: And I ... stepping into the wild
 pic:
 important: 1
 ---